 Exploring the UNESCO sites of Sri Lanka

-The small but mighty island of Sri Lanka is home to eight remarkable UNESCO World Heritage Sites.
-Travel specialist Brandon Clements has visited seven and is currently planning his trip to see the eighth – the Sinharaja Forest Reserve.
+The small but mighty island of Sri Lanka is home to eight remarkable UNESCO World Heritage Sites, each a worthy stop during a luxury holiday to Sri Lanka.
+Travel specialist Brandon Clements has visited seven and is currently planning his trip to see the eighth – the Sinharaja Forest Reserve

 Sacred City of Anuradhapura

 UNESCO site Anuradhapura is famous for its well-preserved remains.
 It’s one of the oldest continuously inhabited cities in the world.
 Langur monkeys are everywhere at this site.
 They scamper around the walls of the temples, eating the flower offerings laid by the Buddhist devotees and generally are extremely cheeky.